micropython/micropython/docs/design_guide.rst

 operating system would do, either copy an existing CPython API (for example file writing) or create a separate module to achieve what you want.
-For example, mounting and unmount drives is not a part of CPython so it should be done in a module, such as a new ``filesystem``, that is only available in CircuitPython.
+For example, mounting and unmount drives is not a part of CPython so it should be done in a module, such as a new ``storage`` module, that is only available in CircuitPython.
 That way when someone moves the code to CPython they know what parts need to be adapted.